-We all hear the whole “real estate is a perfect investment” spiel.
+We all hear the “real estate is a perfect investment” spiel.
 To a point, it’s true.
 Real estate generally increases in price, and the truth is that it can help you build equity and avoid paying higher amounts in rent.
-When you pay it off, it’s an excellent way to ensure that you most likely will have a roof over your head for the rest of your life.
+When you pay it off, it’s an excellent way to ensure that you will likely have a roof over your head for the rest of your life.
 So, in that sense, it is an excellent investment.
-Unfortunately, there are moments wherere people genuinely regret buying a house.
+Unfortunately, there are moments when people genuinely regret buying a house.
 When is Buying A Home A Bad Investment?

-Whether it’s because the home is unlivable or because of extenuating circumstances, there are moments where you really should rethink purchasing a particular home.
-Are you wondering what kind of house would be considered to be a “no-go” by investors who want to sell it at a profit…or even rent it out?
+Whether it’s because the home is unlivable or because of extenuating circumstances, there are moments when you really should rethink purchasing a particular home.
+Are you wondering what kind of house would be considered a “no-go” by investors who want to sell it at a profit or rent it out?

-Well, here’s the scoop on the three most significant issues that could make investors balk.
-When is home buying is a bad investment?
+Here’s the scoop on the three most significant issues that could make investors balk.
+When is home buying a bad investment?

 Want to avoid a bad “fix and flip?”
 Run the numbers before you buy a home.
 Many real estate investment firms use the 70 percent rule to determine if a home will be profitable post-flip.
 Investors should not pay more than 70 percent of the home’s resell value for a house, minus the cost of repairs and other similar fees.

 This may not be an issue if you want to live in it for a decade or so.
 Home prices will go up in that respect.
-However, if you are a short-term investor, then this could be the wrong choice.In particular, we think buying a multi-family home in NYC is a bad investment.
-Rental yields are meager.
-Also, opportunity costs are high.
-Dealing with bad tenants is mind-numbing, evictions are impossible, local rent laws are stifling, and labor and maintenance costs are excessive.
+However, this could be the wrong choice if you are a short-term investor.

-We’ve been saying that the real estate bubble will pop any time soon.
+We’ve been saying that the real estate bubble will soon pop.
 But, there’s a difference between a bubble popping and a steady froth.
 It’s important to know which is which.
-If everyone is buying houses at a fever pitch, then you’re probably going to be dealing with a bubble.
+If everyone buys houses at a fever pitch, you’re probably dealing with a bubble.

 Avoid, avoid, avoid a bubble if you ever get the feeling that the market is overhyped.

-Even when you find a place where the price is worth it, you have to keep in mind that most parts of the country show that homeownership is 40 percent more expensive than renting a place with similar amenities—and that’s year after year, too.
+Even when you find a place where the price is worth it, you have to remember that most parts of the country show that homeownership is 40 percent more expensive than renting a home with similar amenities- year after year, too.
 Sure, you’re building equity, but there are other options you might want to consider.
 Stocks and bonds don’t require maintenance and can grow on their own.

-The only time that it makes sense to buy a home as an investment is if you have reason to believe that the price of rent will be untenable in the future—or if you want to turn your home into a rental income.
-Both are popular and can help you make the most of a house that you can occasionally visit.
+The only time it makes sense to buy a home as an investment is if you have reason to believe that the price of rent will be untenable in the future—or if you want to turn your home into a rental income.
+Both are popular and can help you make the most of a house you can visit occasionally.